plone/plone.app.debugtoolbar/README.rst

   interact with the current context (only available to users with the ``Manage portal`` permission)
 * Request, showing information about the request that produced the current page
-* Response, showing informationa about the response that produced the current page
+* Response, showing information about the response that produced the current page
 * Published, showing information about the page template or view that was published